-According to the WSI (Horizon Nuclear Power, 2016: 2017), the general aim of the excavation was to gather additional information of the extent, condition, depth, character, quality, stratigraphic sequence and date of the archaeological remains within the excavation area and to preserve the revealed remains, in record, in anticipation that their physical remains may be destroyed by future development works.
-The results of the investigation were to be disseminated through the deposition of an ordered archive at suitable repositories for both physical and digital material, the deposition of a detailed report at the Historic Environment Record and the production of a publication article, at a level of detail appropriate to the significance of the results.
+According to the WSI (Horizon Nuclear Power, 2016: 2017), the general aim of the excavations at the Wylfa Newydd development site were to gather additional information of the extent, condition, depth, character, quality, stratigraphic sequence and date of the archaeological remains within the excavation areas and to preserve the revealed remains, in record, in anticipation that their physical remains may be destroyed by future development works.
+The results of the investigations are to be disseminated through the deposition of an ordered archive at suitable repositories for both physical and digital material, the deposition of a detailed report at the Historic Environment Record and the production of a publication article, at a level of detail appropriate to the significance of the results.

-2.6.1 Site Specific Aims
+2.6.1 Archaeological Strip, Map and Sample Aims